BI Leadership Capability Assessment Framework

 Business Acumen

-Does the team understand how the company makes money — and connect their daily work to commercial outcomes?
+Does the team understand how the company makes money — and connect their daily work to business outcomes?

 👥